mozman/dxfwrite/doc/howto/shapes.rst

 -------------------------

 Shapes like :ref:`LINE` or :ref:`CIRCLE`
-will be created by the :class:`~dxfwrite.engine.DXFEngine` object.
-A new created shape is not automatically added to the drawing, this is done by the :meth:`~dxfwrite.drawing.Drawing.add` method of the :class:`~dxfwrite.drawing.Drawing` object.
+will be created by the :class:`DXFEngine` object.
+A new created shape is not automatically added to the drawing, this is done by the :meth:`Drawing.add` method of the :class:`Drawing` object.

 ::

     line = DXFEngine.line( (0, 0), (1, 1) )
     dwg.add(line)

-.. seealso:: :class:`~dxfwrite.engine.DXFEngine` for available entities
+.. seealso:: :class:`DXFEngine` for available entities

 How to set/get DXF attributes?
 ------------------------------